matsaleh13/fig/README.md

 ## Project Goals

  1. Create the config system I would like to use.
+ 1. Develop a professional quality, open-source library in C++, suitable for use in modern C++ games, embedded systems, and other applications.
+ 1. During this process, I expect to:
- 1. Learn to code modern C++.
+    - Learn to code modern C++.
- 1. Use to develop a portfolio of my current work.
- 1. Learn cross-platform dev in C++.
+    - Learn cross-platform dev in C++.
- 1. Learn plugin dev in C++.
+    - Learn plugin dev in C++.
- 1. Learn component-based dev in C++.
+    - Learn component-based dev in C++.
+    - Learn library dev in C++.

 ## Features